We’ll help you access benefits payable through your own insurance company

 For a detailed description of the course of treatment under the regulation click here.

-If recovery is not progressing as quickly as expected, the client would be referred by their insurance company to an Injury Management Consultant for further advice and treatment.
+If recovery is not progressing as quickly as expected, you may be referred to an Injury Management Consultant for further advice and treatment.
+This referral can come from your insurance company or your health practitioner.

 Educating the injured person about how best to speed recovery is an important aspect of the new diagnostic and treatment process.
-Education would include encouraging early return to usual activities and work, explaining the nature and probable length of symptoms, reassuring the client of the injury’s nature, and advising how best to care for themselves.
+This includes encouraging early return to usual activities and work, explaining the nature and probable length of symptoms, reassuring the client of the injury’s nature, and advising how best to care for themselves.